kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 **Final Week**
-Setup your laptop for the exam
+Set up your laptop for the exam

 **Review the diagnostic questions again**
 Heading into the final week before the exam, I think its a great place to revisit the diagnostic questions and make